fenderdigital/flask-philo/documentation/source/introduction.rst

 Access to the server's URL routes is controlled in two places: URL and View files.

-URLs
+URL Routes
 ####

-The URLs file defines all available routes for your Flask application.
+The URLs file ``urls.py`` defines all available routes for your Flask application.
 You can refer to the example created automatically by Flask-Philo by accessing the file ``urls.py`` located in the ``src/app`` directory.
 It will look like this:

 ::